.

 Laboratory Billing Denials are Costly

-Although some denials are simply the cost of doing business, many can easily be avoided.
-According to LigoLab RCM Billing Manager Farzad Abdi, a majority of denials are the result of human error.
+Although some laboratory billing/lab revenue cycle management (lab RCM) denials are simply part of the cost of doing business, many can easily be avoided.
+According to Lab Billing Manager Farzad Abdi, most denials result from human error.

-How Denials are Triggered
+How Lab Billing Denials are Triggered

 “If a lab insists on manual billing and coding, they’re still going to have to spend money on training and staff,” said Abdi.
-“Coverage policies are constantly evolving and each payer has its unique way of doing things.
+“Coverage policies are constantly evolving, and each payer has its unique way of doing things.
 Even certified coders have a hard time navigating all that is involved.”

 Laboratory Operating Platform

-LigoLab’s billing and coding automation is driven by a powerful, proprietary rule engine that has evolved from terabits of data analysis and decades of hands-on billing experience.
-Although sophisticated, the technology is easy for labs to deploy and doesn’t require specialized software knowledge to use.
+Although sophisticated, the platform’s technology is easy for labs to deploy and doesn’t require specialized LIS software/RCM cycle knowledge.
 It can be set to run automatically and can be monitored and customized as needed.
 Its functions are straightforward and intuitive.

-LigoLab’s system also utilizes NCCI edits to alert users when code conflicts or issues with units and modifiers arise.
+The LigoLab platform also utilizes NCCI edits to alert users when code conflicts or issues with units and modifiers arise.

-“One of the mistakes labs make is overusing the same modifier to all cases,” said Abdi.
+“One of the mistakes labs make is overusing the same modifier for all cases,” said Abdi.
 “This will eventually lead to bulk denials and, in some cases, an effort by payers to recoup past claims paid.
 LigoLab protects labs from this by alerting them about potential denials.”

 COVID-19

-Automation is the Key to Quality and Scalability
+Laboratory Billing Automation: The Key to Quality and Scalability

 When COVID-19 first hit, LigoLab partner labs experienced a massive surge in cases.
-Some labs went from processing a few thousand tests per month to nearly 500,000 claims per week.
-Without billing and coding automation, the billing teams at these labs would not have been able to keep up with the demand.
-Using manual processes would have been next to impossible.
-Thankfully, with LigoLab’s RCM solution the labs were able to successfully scale while also achieving a clean claim rate of over 98 percent.
+Some labs went from processing a few thousand monthly tests to nearly 500,000 weekly claims.
+Without lab billing and coding automation, the billing teams at these organizations would not have been able to keep up with the demand.

-Another LigoLab customer used manual processes for their client billing operations for several years before taking advantage of LigoLab’s RCM features, including its rule engine and automated billing and coding capabilities.
-Soon after the implementation of the RCM module, that same lab received an immediate payoff for its investment, with billing processes that had taken several weeks, with constant delays because of clerical errors, now taking only a few hours.
-Better yet, the lab’s billing staff was freed from time-consuming administrative tasks and was able to go after every dollar that was due.
+Soon after the RCM module implementation, that same lab received an immediate payoff for its investment.
+A laboratory billing process that had taken several weeks, with constant delays because of clerical errors, now took only a few hours.
+Better yet, the lab’s RCM staff was freed from time-consuming administrative tasks and was able to go after every dollar that was due.

-“Within weeks of deploying our solution, the lab was collecting 20 to 30 percent more every month thanks to a reduction in errors and costly overhead, and this was without an increase in test volume,” said Abdi.
+“Within weeks of deploying our solution, the lab was collecting 20 to 30 percent more every month, thanks to a reduction in errors and costly overhead, and this was without an increase in test volume,” said Abdi.
 “The lab has sustained that level of added revenue ever since.”

 Learn More: Leveraging LIS & RCM Integration to Improve the Billing Process